 With a range which falls into double digits in colder weather, charging is going to be more of an issue with an MX-30 than it would be for some rivals with bigger batteries.
 Mazda will provide a dedicated home wallbox as part of the package, which makes charging more convenient as it has a cable ‘tethered’ to the point and you’ll only need to plug in at the car’s end.

-Charging is via an inexplicably large flap on the right side of the car, and it will only accept current at a maximum of 6.6kW, compared to the 11 or even 22kWh which is becoming normal in cars like the Peugeot e-208.
+Charging is via an inexplicably large flap on the right side of the car, and it will only accept current at a maximum of 6.6kW, compared to the 11 or even 22kWh which is becoming normal in cars like the Peugeot e-208 and Jeep Avenger.

 The Mazda also has the ability to be rapid charged at an appropriate DC point, such as those found in motorway service stations and close to major roads.
-It can provide up to 80% charge in around 40 minutes.
+But it is slow compared to rivals, with an 80% charge taking around 40 minutes even though the battery is small.
+We've experienced it taking substantially longer than that too, so this isn't a car you'll want to use for regular long journeys,